Find Affordable College Courses

 Read full report on Engineering Physics at University of Oklahoma Norman Campus

-Our analysis found Southwestern Oklahoma State University to be the most popular school for engineering physics students who want to pursue a bachelor’s degree in Oklahoma.
-Located in the town of Weatherford, SWOSU is a public school with a small student population.
+Our 2023 rankings named Southwestern Oklahoma State University the most popular school in Oklahoma for engineering physics students working on their bachelor’s degree.
+Located in the remote town of Weatherford, SWOSU is a public college with a small student population.

 Women make up 40% of the engineering physics majors at the school.